sdt6585/convergence-docs/Game Design Document.md

 ### Confederation of Allied Races

-For the last 200 years (as of Standard Year 1331, or, year since the most recent Omega-Level Supernova ) the Confederation of Allied Races has stood as the bastion of inter-species commerce and proliferation.
+For the last 200 years (as of Standard Epoch 1.331, or, millennium since the most recent Omega-Level Supernova ) the Confederation of Allied Races has stood as the bastion of inter-species commerce and proliferation.
 After the armistice of the 3 races, the next order of business was free resource extraction at whatever scale their commercial organizations could muster.

 The humans made the suggestion of unhindered profit across all 3 species with the balance of power the sheer presence the humans added.
 By having equal voting power across all 3 parties, if any imbalance (trade or otherwise) should develop, the other 2 races could unify to oppose and legislate away to achieve equilibrium.